-In this aspect, there are a few different flavors in recent works such as the bitonic sorting [BP04], the N-buffer [Déc05], and the jump flooding algorithm [RT06].
+In this aspect, there are a few different flavors of recent works such as the bitonic sorting [7], the N-buffer [10], and the jump flooding algorithm [17].
 The last paper is most relevant to our work here.
 It successfully uses the GPU to efficiently compute very accurate 2D Voronoi diagrams and distance transforms.
 This is an exciting attempt in understanding and using communication similar to that in the parallel prefix to design non-trivial algorithms.
-We notice their work relies heavily on the empty circle property of Voronoi diagram [Aur91] to be able to quantify the quality of the outputs.
+That work relies heavily on the empty circle property of Voronoi diagram [5] to be able to quantify the quality of the outputs.
 However, it was not known whether the jump flooding algorithm could still be useful to other computation problems that might not have a special property to guarantee the quality of the results.
 Our work here ascertains that the jump flooding algorithm is indeed useful to real-time shadow generation.

 In interactive applications, shadows can enhance the realism of the rendered images by providing information about positions and relationships among objects, and contribute to over all good immersing experience.
 Real-time shadow (especially soft shadow) generation costs a significant amount of CPU and GPU cycles.
-Real-time shadow algorithms can be categorized into object-based and image-based [HLHS03].
-Object-based algorithms must deal with every geometries in the scene.
+Real-time shadow algorithms can be categorized into object-based and image-based [12].
+Object-based algorithms must deal with all the geometries in the scene.
 So they do not scale well for complex scenes.
 In contrast, the speed of image-based algorithms is less dependent on the complexity of the scene.
 To this end, this paper has the following two major contributions:

-It demonstrates ways to use jump flooding on a computational problem that has no known property to guarantee the quality of the outputs.
-This advances the understanding of using communication pattern similar to that in the parallel prefix to handle yet another type of non-associative operation.
+- It demonstrates ways to use jump flooding on a computational problem that has no known property to guarantee the quality of the outputs.
+This advances the understanding of using the communication pattern similar to that in the parallel prefix to handle yet another type of non-associative operation. - It presents two simple image-based soft shadow algorithms JFA-L (jump flooding in light space) and JFA-E (jump flooding in eye-space) that are of an order of magnitude faster than existing comparable algorithms.
+They achieve good frame rates with the current GPU